Print This Bible Study

 This pointed to God’s truth surrounding the fact that those who had appropriated the blood were then to keep themselves pure for a complete period of time, for the entire duration of their lives that followed.
 This was true for the Israelites at the time these festivals were instituted, it was true for the Israelites down through the centuries, and it remains true for Christians today.
 It has been and it remains true for God’s people throughout all time (1 Corinthians 5:6-8).

 And exactly the same thing can be seen today through viewing the Christians’ present state in the world and Christ’s present high priestly ministry in the heavenly sanctuary.
 Christians have applied the blood of the Paschal Lamb and have been commanded to keep themselves pure.
-But Christians, possessing a body of death, as the Israelites in the past dispensation, experience failure; and, as in the camp of Israel, provision is made for failure.
-Christ is presently ministering in the heavenly sanctuary, on the basis of His Own blood on the mercy seat, for Christians who sin.

 Cleansing though is not automatic.
 Rather, it is conditional.
 Cleansing is dependent on the Christian acknowledging his sins.

-If we confess our sins, He is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness” (1 John 1:9; cf. Hebrews 4:13-16; 9:23ff; 10:19ff; 1 John 2:1, 2).
+If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.
+(1 John 1:9; cf. Hebrews 4:13-16; 9:23ff; 10:19ff; 1 John 2:1, 2)

-In Matthew 13:33, the context leading into the use of this word has to do with fruit-bearing and with the method Satan uses to stop Christians from bearing fruit.
+In Matthew 13:33, the context leading into the use of leaven has to do with fruit-bearing and with the method Satan uses to stop Christians from bearing fruit.
 The preceding two parables reveal Satan introducing false doctrine, with a progressive corruption and deterioration following.
 And the parable of the leaven simply reveals the conclusion of the matter.

 According to the parable of the leaven, the message surrounding the proffered kingdom during the present dispensation would, near the end of the dispensation, become completely leavened.
-Corruption introduced at the beginning of the dispensation would progressively permeate the whole of Christendom until that having to do with the proffered kingdom would be completely corrupted.
+Corruption introduced at the beginning of the dispensation would progressively permeate the whole of Christendom until that which has to do with the proffered kingdom would be completely corrupted.
 This is how, according to this parable, the dispensation would end.

 Three Measures of Meal

 “Three” is the number of divine perfection.
-This number shows Divine perfection within that which is in view.
-“Three measures of meal” — three measures of ground grain, used to make bread — are in view.
+This number shows divine perfection within that which is in view.
+Three measures of meal — three measures of ground grain, used to make bread — are in view.
 The reference is to the Word of God (Matthew 4:4; cf. Isaiah 55:1, 2), though not the Word in a general sense.
 Rather, the reference, contextually, is to the Word in a specific sense, a specific part of the Word, a specific teaching in the Word.

 The subject at hand has to do with the Word of the Kingdom.
-It has to do with how the message surrounding the coming kingdom of Christ would begin to be proclaimed in Christendom and how this message would progressively change because of something (a foreign substance) placed within the message (vv.
+It has to do with how the message surrounding the coming kingdom of Christ would begin to be proclaimed in Christendom and how this message would progressively change because of something (a foreign substance) that is placed within the message (vv.
 19-24, 31, 33).

-The reference to leaven placed in the three measures of meal, as previously shown, is simply a reference to that introduced in the preceding two parables.
+The reference to leaven placed in the three measures of meal, as previously shown, is simply a reference to that which is introduced in the preceding two parables.
 It is a reference to taking that which is false and placing it within that which is divinely perfect.
 It is a reference to a corrupting agent being placed within the divinely perfect God-breathed Word.

 And, again, it is that part of this divinely perfect revelation having to do with the Word of the Kingdom that is in view.
 Satan simply began placing those proclaiming a false message about the kingdom among those bearing fruit for the kingdom.
 The false message took root and began to spread, resulting in corruption and deterioration.

-Near the end of the dispensation, when the Word of the Kingdom has been completely corrupted, that which Jesus foretold in this parable will be fulfilled.
+Near the end of the dispensation, when the Word of the Kingdom has been completely corrupted, that which Jesus foretold in this parable would be fulfilled.
 In those days, at that time, the true message surrounding the coming kingdom of Christ will not beit cannot be — heard throughout the churches of the land.

 And one need only look around today to see this exact state of affairs existing in Christendom — in fundamental and liberal circles alike.
 In relation to the Word of the Kingdom, one segment is just as leavened as the other.
 In relation to the Word of the Kingdom, exactly the same conditions exist in both.
 Neither proclaims this message, and neither will have anything to do with it.

-When Christ was on earth the first time, there were two main religious parties in Israel — the Pharisees and the Sadducees (the fundamentalists and the liberals of that day).
+When Christ was on earth the first time, there were two main religious parties in Israel — the Pharisees and the sadducees (the fundamentalists and the liberals of that day).
 These two religious parties were worlds apart in their theology, but they were one in their attitude toward the message surrounding the proffered kingdom.
 Neither would have anything to do with it.

 And exactly the same situation exists in Christendom today, immediately preceding Christ’s return.
 There are two main divisions among Christians — the fundamentalists and the liberals.
 These two religious groups are worlds apart in their theology, but they are one in their attitude toward the proffered kingdom.
-Neither of them will have anything to do with it.
+Neither will have anything to do with it.

-Paul spent three years ministering to the Christians in Ephesus (Acts 20:31).
+Paul had spent three years ministering to the Christians in Ephesus (Acts 20:31).
 When he came to Ephesus the first time, he was accompanied by Aquila and Priscilla (whom, it is apparent, he had instructed in the faith).
 He remained in Ephesus an unrevealed period of time, reasoning with the Jews in the synagogue.
 Then he left Aquila and Priscilla in Ephesus in order to return to Jerusalem (Acts 18:18-21).

 It was during Paul’s second visit to Ephesus that he spent most of the three-year period that he mentions in Acts 20:31 (cf. Acts 19:10ff).
-On this second visit, Paul found disciples who were not familiar with the fact that God had called an entirely new entity — the one new man “in Christ” — into existence.
+On this second visit, Paul found disciples who were not familiar with the fact that God had called an entirely new entity — the one new manin Christ” — into existence.
 These disciples knew only “the baptism of John,” something that they had apparently learned from Apollos before he received further instruction in the matter from Aquila and Priscilla (Acts 19:1-7; cf. Acts 18:24-26).

 And Paul began his ministry in Ephesus at this time by providing further instruction for these individuals, as Aquila and Priscilla had provided for Apollos.
 Then Paul continued his ministry in Ephesus by going “from house to house,” teaching the people, keeping nothing back that was not profitable for them (Acts 20:20).
-In this respect, Paul’s ministry in Ephesus would seemingly form a pattern concerning the manner in which his entire ministry in the Gentile world was conducted.
+In this respect, Paul’s ministry in Ephesus would seemingly form a pattern concerning the manner in which his entire ministry in the Gentile world was to be conducted.

-Paul had earlier been converted and subsequently taken aside (apparently to a desert area in Arabia) where the Lord appeared to him and personally revealed to him what is called in Scripture “the mystery” (Galatians 1:11, 12; Ephesians 3:1-11).
-“The mystery” had to do with the new entity, the new creation “in Christ,” the Church; it had to do with both Jews and Gentiles being joint-heirs together, in one body; and it had to do with those comprising this new entity being the recipients of the kingdom that Israel had rejected — the kingdom of the heavens (cf. Matthew 21:33-43; 1 Peter 2:9, 10).
+Paul had earlier been converted and subsequently taken aside (apparently to a desert area in Arabia) where the Lord appeared to him and personally revealed to him what is called in Scripture, “the mystery” (Galatians 1:11, 12, 16, 17; Ephesians 3:1-11).
+The “mystery” had to do with the new entity, the new creation in Christ,” the Church; it had to do with both Jews and Gentiles being joint-heirs together, in one body; and it had to do with those comprising this new entity being the recipients of the kingdom that Israel had rejected — the kingdom of the heavens (cf. Matthew 21:33-43; 1 Peter 2:9, 10).

 This is the message that Paul had been taught by the Lord, and this is the message that he was to carry throughout the Gentile world.
 This though was a message for Christians, not a message for the unsaved; and there were very few Christians in the Gentile world when Paul went out with this message.
 Thus, Paul, in the process of carrying out his ministry, had to proclaim a dual message.

 Paul, among the unsaved, had to proclaim the good news surrounding the grace of God.
-But, once individuals had been saved, then Paul could proclaim the good news surrounding the coming glory of Christ.
+Then, once individuals had been saved, Paul could proclaim the good news surrounding the coming glory of Christ.
 And the latter, rather than the former, is that which is seen in Scripture forming the heart of Paul’s ministry.

 This is why Scripture presents Paul’s ministry — outlined in the latter half of the book of Acts, and in his epistles — as dealing far more extensively with things surrounding “the mystery” than with things surrounding the simple gospel of the grace of God.